SeungjiRyu/our_class_playlist/TEAM_PLAYLIST.md

 ## 🎵 Team TA

 - The Beatles - Here Comes The Sun (Recommended by: Youngki Kim)
-- Lauv - Steel the show (Recommended by: Kwnaghoon Seok)
+- Lauv - Steel the show (Recommended by: Kwanghoon Seok)
+- WOODZ - Smashing Concrete (Recommended by: Youngki Kim)

 ---